-5.2 Geo-referenced exploratory data analysis
+6.2 Geo-referenced Exploratory Data Analysis

-In this study we describe a practical example that shows how it is possible to employ ARES in performing data analysis on geo-referenced census data concerning Greater Manchester, one of the five counties of North West England, that is divided into censual sections or wards, for a total of two hundreds and fourteen wards.
-For this application, spatial analysis is enabled by the availability of vectorized boundary of wards as well as vector geographical data about transport network, waters, green and urban areas that allow us to investigate the mortality rate (i.e. percentage of deaths with respect to the number of inhabitants) from a spatial viewpoint according to some deprivation indices.
+In this study we describe how it is possible to employ ARES in performing data analysis on geo-referenced census data concerning Greater Manchester, one of the five counties of North West England, that is divided into censual sections or wards, for a total of two hundreds and fourteen wards.
+For this application, spatial analysis is enabled by the availability of vectorized boundary of wards as well as vector geographical data about transport network, waters, green and urban areas that allow us to investigate the mortality rate (i.e. percentage of deaths with respect to the number of inhabitants) from a spatial viewpoint according to deprivation indices.
 Geographical layers are taken from the Meridian product of the Ordnance Survey.

-In particular, we decide to mine spatial association rules relating wards, which play the role of reference objects, with topological related road network (i.e. motorways, primary roads, A- and B- roads), rail network, water network (i.e. rivers, canals and waters), green area (i.e. parks and woods) and urban area (i.e. small and large areas) as task relevant objects.
+In particular, we decide to mine spatial association rules relating wards, which play the role of ro, with topological related road network (i.e. motorways, primary roads, A- and B- roads), rail network, water network (i.e. rivers, canals and waters), green area (i.e. parks and woods) and urban area (i.e. small and large areas) as tro.